Aanndreas/Aanndreas/README.md

 # Hello 👋, about me!

 - 🔭 I’m currently studying Front End Development
-- 🌱 I’m currently learning HTML, CSS, Javascript and Git/hub
+- 🌱 I’m currently learning semantic HTML, CSS/SASS, Javascript/Typescript and Git/hub
 - 👯 I’m open for collaborations on anything that is educational
 - 📫 How to reach me: andreas.lundin@medieinstitutet.se || https://www.linkedin.com/in/andreas-lundin-76927b96/
-- ⚡ Fun fact: My hyper focus is both my friend and foe
+- ⚡ Fun fact: My hyper focus is both friend and foe

 <!--
 -